-There are a lot of ways to move photos from your iPhone to your Mac
+Send your favorite photos from your iPhone to your Mac with ease!

 Click the checkbox on iCloud Photos to turn it on.

 Once iCloud Photos is enabled on all of the devices you want to use it on, your images should sync automatically across everything.
-However, it may take up to 24 hours after turning it on for everything to get synced over, so you may need to be patient.
+However, it may take up to 24 hours after turning it on for everything to get synced over, so you'll have to be patient.
 After that, though, everything should be rather seamless when it comes down to how to transfer photos from your iPhone to your Mac.

 Import via the Photos app on Mac

-If you use the Photos app on your Mac to manage your photos and edit them, but you don't want to use iCloud Photos, then you'll have to manually plug your phone in and import it the old fashioned way.
+If you use the Photos app on your Mac to manage your photos and edit them, but you don't want to use iCloud Photos, then you'll need to manually plug your phone in and import it the old fashioned way.
 Here's how.

 - Connect your iPhone or iPad to your Mac via a USB cable.